jrrpanix/cpp-crypto/README.md

 - Installing build dependencies like OpenSSL, IXWebSocket, etc.
 - Mounting your Mac filesystem for seamless development

-No need for cloud VMs or full Linux installs — just Docker.

 ---

 ## 🧰 Tech Stack